AndreiMoraru123/OAK-D-etector/README.md

 The original PyTorch implementation of the model, and the one that I am following here, is [this one](https://github.com/sgrvinod/a-PyTorch-Tutorial-to-Object-Detection).
 This is a fantastic guide by itself and I did not modify much as of now.
 The goal for this project is to get to deploy such a custom model on real hardware, rather than neural network design.

 In this regard, I am using a [Luxonis OAK-D Lite](https://shop.luxonis.com/products/oak-d-lite-1) and an [Intel Neural Compute Stick 2](https://www.intel.com/content/www/us/en/developer/articles/guide/get-started-with-neural-compute-stick.html).
-Funnily enough, just as I finished this, the NCS2 became outdated, as you can see in the Intel docs, since [Intel will be discontinuing](https://www.intel.com/content/www/us/en/developer/articles/tool/neural-compute-stick.html) it.
+Funnily enough, just as I finished this, the NCS2 became outdated, as you can see on the main page, since [Intel will be discontinuing it](https://www.intel.com/content/www/us/en/developer/articles/tool/neural-compute-stick.html).
 But that is besides the point here, as the main focus is deployment on specific hardware, whatever that hardware may be.

 Namely, we are looking at VPU's, or [vision processing units](https://en.wikipedia.org/wiki/Vision_processing_unit).